Gustav Holst: Later years

 Holst wrote a score for a British film, The Bells (1931), and was amused to be recruited as an extra in a crowd scene.
 Both film and score are now lost.
-He wrote a "jazz band piece" that Imogen later arranged for orchestra as Capriccio.
+He wrote a "jazz band piece", Mr Shilkret's Maggot, that Imogen later arranged for orchestra as Capriccio.
 Having composed operas throughout his life with varying success, Holst found for his last opera, The Wandering Scholar, what Matthews calls "the right medium for his oblique sense of humour, writing with economy and directness".

 Harvard University offered Holst a lectureship for the first six months of 1932.
 Arriving via New York he was pleased to be reunited with his brother, Emil, whose acting career under the name of Ernest Cossart had taken him to Broadway; but Holst was dismayed by the continual attentions of press interviewers and photographers.
 He enjoyed his time at Harvard, but was taken ill while there: a duodenal ulcer prostrated him for some weeks.
 He returned to England, joined briefly by his brother for a holiday together in the Cotswolds.
 His health declined, and he withdrew further from musical activities.
 One of his last efforts was to guide the young players of the St Paul's Girls' School orchestra through one of his final compositions, the Brook Green Suite, in March 1934.

 Holst died in London on 25 May 1934, at the age of 59, of heart failure following an operation on his ulcer.
 His ashes were interred at Chichester Cathedral in Sussex, close to the memorial to Thomas Weelkes, his favourite Tudor composer.
 Bishop George Bell gave the memorial oration at the funeral, and Vaughan Williams conducted music by Holst and himself.